Indira Gandhi Delhi Technical University for Women: Postgraduate Admissions

 For M.Tech. and M. Plan courses the students are admitted based on valid GATE scores making them eligible for a monthly GATE Scholarship.
-The PhD admission is based on entrance test and interview.
+The PhD admission is based on entrance tests and interviews.

 Scholarships and Financial Aid

-IGDTUW offers scholarship to all GATE qualified M. Tech/M. Plan students and few Full Time Research Scholars registered in the PhD Program under various Fellowship Schemes and Sponsored Research Projects.
-Fellowships are granted to candidates who qualify the RAT examination and an Interview.
-The number of fellowships are limited and is subject to availability of financial assistance.
+IGDTUW offers scholarship to all GATE qualified M. Tech/M. Plan students and a few Full Time Research Scholars registered in the PhD Program under various Fellowship Schemes and Sponsored Research Projects.
+Fellowships are granted to candidates who qualify for the RAT examination and an Interview.
+The number of fellowships is limited and is subject to the availability of financial assistance.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 177 among engineering colleges in 2022.
+The National Institutional Ranking Framework (NIRF) ranked it in the 151-200 band among engineering colleges in 2023.

 Facilities

-The University Campus has an auditorium, a Library, sporting facilities, academic laboratories, a dispensary, Computer Centre, a bank and a guest house.
+The University Campus has an auditorium, a Library, sporting facilities, academic laboratories, a dispensary, a Computer Centre, a bank and a guest house.
 The university campus offers a common room for students which is equipped with fitness equipments, yoga facility and indoor games.